 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers and directors, and persons who own more than 10% of the Company's Common Stock, to file reports of ownership and changes in ownership with the SEC.
 Executive officers, directors and greater-than-10% beneficial owners are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-Based on a review of the copies of such forms furnished to the Company and the Company's officers' and directors' written representations, the Company believes that during 2021, all required reports were filed except (i) one late Form 4 filing reporting one transaction for Ms. Seaberg, and (ii) one Form 4 for Michele Lux, a member of the Lux Family Group and the spouse of Donn Lux, reporting the grant of common stock to Donn Lux as part of his director fees, which transaction was timely reported in a Form 4 filed by Donn Lux.
+Based on a review of the copies of such forms furnished to the Company and the Company's officers' and directors' written representations, the Company believes that for transactions occurring during 2022, all required reports were timely filed except (i) one late Form 4 filing reporting one transaction for Ms. Seaberg, and (ii) one late Form 4 filing reporting one transaction for Ms. Seaberg as previously disclosed in the Company's proxy statement for its 2022 Annual Meeting of Stockholders, and (ii) in 2020 (a) two Form 4 filings reporting a total of five transactions that occurred during 2017, seven transactions that occurred during 2018 and ten transactions that occurred during 2019 and (b) five amended Form 4 filings reporting a total of seven transactions that occurred during 2017 and two transactions that occurred during 2018 that were omitted from the original Form 4 filings and (B) in 2021, one late Form 4 filing was made for Ms. Mingus reporting two transactions that occurred during 2021.